emrecanuzum/emrecanuzum/README.md

 # 💫 About Me:
-🔭 I’m currently working on Budget Blocks and Fake New Detection System for my Graduation Project<br>👯 I’m in SuperteamDAO Turkey<br>🌱 I’m currently learning Neural Networks and Backend<br>💬 Ask me about Blockchain :)<br>
+🔭 I’m currently working on Budget Blocks and Fake New Detection System for my Graduation Project<br>👯 I’m in SuperteamDAO Turkey<br>🌱 I’m currently learning Neural Networks and Backend<br>💬 Ask me about Blockchain<br>

 ## 🌐 Socials: